RobotCasserole1736/CasseroleWebserver2/spec.md

 Some mapping of strings to integers to have nice human names for the autonomous routines

-Uses that mapping to display everything nicely to thhe user
+Uses that mapping to display everything nicely to the user

 #### Cameras